-I have been working at Unimin full-time (More than 5 years)
+I have been working at Unimin full-time (Less than a year)

 Advice to Management

-I applied online.
-The process took 5 weeks.
-I interviewed at Unimin (Danbury, CT) in February 2015.
+I applied through a recruiter.
+The process took 4+ weeks.
+I interviewed at Unimin (New Canaan, CT) in December 2016.

 Let us know if we're missing any workplace or industry recognition –